 — مصطفى سيجري M.Sejari (@MustafaSejari) May 10, 2017

 Al-Muatasim is known to be a strong ally of the U.S., which is why it was chosen to be in charge of the designated villages.
-This further proves the point that the U.S., SDF and FSA are still working together.
-Their cooperation is part of an effort to counter the progress being made by the Syrian Arab Army and its allies.
+This further proves that the U.S., S.D.F. and F.S.A. are still working together.
+Their cooperation is part of an effort to counter the progress made by the Syrian Arab Army and its allies.

-In Part II of MPN’s Sarah Abed analysis of the Kurds’ role in helping the U.S. and Israel destabilize the Middle East, she will explore more of their ties to Israel and other countries, as well as their links to Daesh.
+In Part II of M.P.N.’s Sarah Abed’s analysis of the Kurds’ role in helping the U.S. and Israel destabilize the Middle East, she will explore more of their ties to Israel and other countries, as well as their links to Daesh.

-Sarah Abed is an independent journalist and political commentator, covering a broad range of issues relating to the Syrian war, Kurdish issues in Iraq and Syria, as well as U.S policy in the Middle East.
+Sarah Abed is an independent journalist and political commentator, covering many issues relating to the Syrian war, Kurdish issues in Iraq and Syria, and U.S. policy in the Middle East.
 She appears frequently in international media and speaks at universities.
-See more of her work at her personal blog: The Rabbit Hole.
+See more of her work on her blog, The Rabbit Hole.